Workplace Inclusion Charter (WIC)

 Recognition

 Participating employers receive Workplace Inclusion Champion certificates of recognition, and media attention.
-These tools signal to job seekers, customers, and the community that your organization is serious about valuing diversity.
+These tools improve your reputation, and signal to job seekers, customers, and the community that your organization is serious about valuing diversity.

 “The Workplace Inclusion Charter program has been a game-changer for our organization.
 It not only provided us with the tools and resources to foster a truly inclusive culture but also inspired meaningful change from within.